-When every physical and mental resources is focused, one's power to solve a problem multiplies tremendously.
-Norman Vincent Peale.
+When every physical and mental resource is focused, one's power to solve a problem multiplies tremendously.

 Multiple Read Throughs Required